UKHomeOffice/application-container-platform/docs/developer-docs/dev-setup.md

 #### Install Drone

-Drone CLI can be downloaded from the [Drone CI website].
+Drone CLI (version 0.8.6) can be downloaded from the [Drone CI website](https://docs.drone.io/cli/install/).
 Instructions installing on multiple operating systems are shown on the webpage.
 Currently our Drone server instance is compatible with version `0.8.6`, which can be found [here][drone cli github download] or [here][drone cli 0.8 docs].

 Verify that the installation is successful: